barrett203/CapstoneStudy_GoogleAnalytics/README.md

 ### Data source:

 FitBit Fitness Tracker Data on [Kaggle]( https://www.kaggle.com/datasets/arashnic/fitbit) in 18 CSV files.
-The data contains smart health data from personal fitness trackers for thirty fitbit users.
+The data contains smart health data from personal fitness trackers for 33 fitbit users.
 The data was collected via a survey of personal tracker data, including minute-level output for physical activity, hear rate, and sleep monitoring, through Amazon Mechanical Turk between March 12, 2016 and May 12, 2016.
 It was updated one year ago.
 The data includes information about daily activity, steps, and heart rate.
 The data dictionary can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit/discussion/281341).

 ### Limitations:

-* The sample size is small as 30 individuals were considered, making it difficult to extrapolate results to a wider population.
+* The sample size is small as 33 individuals were considered, making it difficult to extrapolate results to a wider population.

 * The data is about nine years old; the FitBit devices have likely evolved to deliver more accurate results.